meso-network/meso-js/packages/meso-js/README.md

   network: Network; // The network to use for the transfer
-  walletAddress: string; // The user's wallet address obtained at runtime by your application layout?: Layout; // Configuration to customize how the Meso experience is launched and presented
+  walletAddress: string; // The user's wallet address obtained at runtime by your application layout?: Layout; // Configuration to customize how the Meso experience is launched and presented headlessSignature?: boolean; // Perform message signing in the background without prompting the user.
+This is useful for embedded wallets
-  onSignMessageRequest: (message: string) => Promise<SignedMessageResult>; // A callback that is fired when you need to collect the user's signature via their wallet. onEvent?: (event: MesoEvent) => void; // An optional handler to notify you when an event or error occurs.
-This is useful for tracking the state of the user through the experience.
+  onSignMessageRequest: (message: string) => Promise<SignedMessageResult>; // A callback that is fired when you need to collect the user's signature via their wallet onEvent?: (event: MesoEvent) => void; // An optional handler to notify you when an event or error occurs.
+This is useful for tracking the state of the user through the experience
 };

 enum Network {